Guide for reviewers

 Reviewer recognition

-Reviewers have a possibility to register their contributions at the ReviewerCredits, a platform to certify, measure and reward peer review activities.
+Reviewers may register their contributions at the ReviewerCredits, a platform to certify, measure and reward peer review activities.
 Read more about the benefits of the registration and the practical steps involved here.

 After the review